top of page

 4 Tips for Writing a Strong Chief of Staff Work Experience Section

-Let’s look at two chief of staff work experience examples, a good vs bad one.
+Let me show you two examples of the chief of staff work experience section, a good vs a bad one.
 Read both and ask yourself: which one sounds like someone you’d hire?
-I’m guessing it’s the specific, detailed, results-driven one.
+My guess: it’s the specific, detailed, results-driven one.
 That’s exactly the standard you should aim for.

 Work Experience: Bad Example